Macmachi/gptfoot/README.md

 ## 🛠 Features
 * Detection of whether a team is playing a match today in different leagues
 * Real-time monitoring of match events using the Telegram bot powered by OpenAI's GPT-4
-* Integration with the api-football API for match data retrieval
+* Integration with the api-football API for retrieving match data, making predictions, and obtaining rankings (if available).
 * AI-driven match analysis powered by OpenAI's GPT-4
 * Can be used with a Telegram bot, a Discord bot, or both (available options in the config.ini file)
 * Can be used with either the free or paid API from api-football (available option in the config.ini file)